YowSiaoKang/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all volunteer entries from the volunteer contacts.
+Start anew :new:, clear all volunteer entries from the volunteer contacts when everything is over.

 Format: `clear`